 Claim 5: Befriending people online does not make sense for small business owners or employees

 In reality: Do you think email is good way of communication?
 Why don’t you meet all your clients or at least call them personally each time you have a message for them?
 The same answer applies to social networks and the likes.

 Additionally I want to ad several key differences why SEO 2.0 techniques are better than outdated SEO practices:

-I could go on like hat but I have to do some SEO work now, but I can convince more and more clients that SEO 2.0 with it's set of SMO methods is the better choice and why buying or exchanging links and dependance on the Google monopoly (95% market share in Germany by now) can amount to suicide sometimes.
-I can convince them although blogging and social media are still nascent in Germany with only just a few people actively participating.
+I could go on like hat but I have to do some SEO work now, but I can convince more and more clients that SEO 2.0 with its set of SMO techniques is the better choice.